 Legacy FF stakeholders collectively own a significant amount of our outstanding Common Stock.
-Legacy FF Stakeholders include FF Top, which owns 64,000,588 shares of Class B Common Stock, and Season Smart Limited, which owns 66,494,117 shares of Class A Common Stock, representing 19.7% and 20.5%, respectively, of our outstanding Common Stock as of May 18, 2022 (including, for this purpose, 20,410,111 shares of Class A Common Stock issuable upon submission of paperwork to the transfer agent and 2,387,500 shares of Class A Common Stock issuable upon the effectiveness of the registration statement of which this prospectus forms a part as outstanding shares as of May 18, 2022).
+Legacy FF Stakeholders include FF Top, which owns 64,000,588 shares of Class B Common Stock, and Season Smart Limited, which owns 66,494,117 shares of Class A Common Stock, representing 19.7% and 20.5%, respectively, of our outstanding Common Stock as of April 30, 2022 (including, for this purpose, 20,410,111 shares of Class A Common Stock issuable upon submission of paperwork to the transfer agent and 2,387,500 shares of Class A Common Stock issuable upon the effectiveness of our Registration Statement on Form S-1 (File No. 333-258993) as outstanding shares as of April 30, 2022).
 In addition, FF Top has entered into voting agreements with certain FF stockholders pursuant to which FF Top will vote as a proxy of all of the Class A Common Stock owned by such FF stockholders subject to certain limitations.
-As a result, FF Top exercises voting power over 36.2% of our outstanding Common Stock as of May 18, 2022 (based on same assumptions as above).
+As a result, FF Top exercises voting power over 36.2% of our outstanding Common Stock as of April 30, 2022 (based on same assumptions as above).
 Under the Shareholder Agreement, FF Top is also entitled to nominate a number of directors based on its voting power with respect to FF's outstanding Common Stock, entitling FF Top to nominate four out of nine directors to the board of FF.
 As a result, FF's equity holders, particularly FF Top, may have the ability to determine the outcome of corporate actions of FF requiring stockholder approval.
 This concentration of ownership may have the effect of delaying or preventing a change in control and might adversely affect the market price of our Class A Common Stock.